 WARNINGS

 DO NOT, THEREFORE, MAKE ANY ADJUSTMENT IN THE RECOMMENDED DOSES WHEN SUBSTITUTING CEREBYX FOR PHENYTOIN SODIUM OR VICE VERSA.
+FOR EXAMPLE, IF A PATIENT IS RECEIVING 1000 MG PE OF CEREBYX, THAT IS EQUIVALENT TO 1000 MG OF PHENYTOIN SODIUM.

-The following warnings are based on experience with Cerebyx or phenytoin.
+The following warnings are based on experience with CEREBYX or phenytoin.

 Status Epilepticus Dosing Regimen

-The dose of IV Cerebyx (15 to 20 mg PE/kg) that is used to treat status epilepticus is administered at a maximum rate of 150 mg PE/min.
-The typical Cerebyx infusion administered to a 50 kg patient would take between 5 and 7 minutes.
+The dose of IV CEREBYX (15 to 20 mg PE/kg) that is used to treat status epilepticus is administered at a maximum rate of 150 mg PE/min.
+The typical CEREBYX infusion administered to a 50 kg patient would take between 5 and 7 minutes.
 Note that the delivery of an identical molar dose of phenytoin using parenteral Dilantin or generic phenytoin sodium injection cannot be accomplished in less than 15 to 20 minutes because of the untoward cardiovascular effects that accompany the direct intravenous administration of phenytoin at rates greater than 50 mg/min.

-If rapid phenytoin loading is a primary goal, IV administration of Cerebyx is preferred because the time to achieve therapeutic plasma phenytoin concentrations is greater following IM than that following IV administration (see DOSAGE AND ADMINISTRATION).
+If rapid phenytoin loading is a primary goal, IV administration of CEREBYX is preferred because the time to achieve therapeutic plasma phenytoin concentrations is greater following IM than that following IV administration (see DOSAGE AND ADMINISTRATION).

 Withdrawal Precipitated Seizure, Status Epilepticus

 Antiepileptic drugs should not be abruptly discontinued because of the possibility of increased seizure frequency, including status epilepticus.
-When, in the judgement of the clinician, the need for dosage reduction, discontinuation, or substitution of alternative antiepileptic medication arises, this should be done gradually.
+When, in the judgment of the clinician, the need for dosage reduction, discontinuation, or substitution of alternative antiepileptic medication arises, this should be done gradually.
 However, in the event of an allergic or hypersensitivity reaction, rapid substitution of alternative therapy may be necessary.
 In this case, alternative therapy should be an antiepileptic drug not belonging to the hydantoin chemical class.

 Hepatic Injury

-Hemopoietic System
+Hematopoietic System

+Hematopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
+These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, and pancytopenia with or without bone marrow suppression.
 There have been a number of reports that have suggested a relationship between phenytoin and the development of lymphadenopathy (local or generalized), including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin's disease.
 Although a cause and effect relationship has not been established, the occurrence of lymphadenopathy indicates the need to differentiate such a condition from other types of lymph node pathology.
-Lymph node involvement may occur with or without symptoms and signs resembling serum sickness, eg, fever, rash, and liver involvement.
+Lymph node involvement may occur with or without symptoms and signs resembling DRESS.
 In all cases of lymphadenopathy, follow-up observation for an extended period is indicated and every effort should be made to achieve seizure control using alternative antiepileptic drugs.

 Alcohol Use